bwmerkl/Sourcegraph/Resume-Bryce-Merkl-Sasaki.md

 *   Wrote, edited, and then later managed and optimized Neo4j’s library of content assets, including ebooks, developer guides, white papers, case studies, data sheets and more
 *   Ghost wrote blog posts and other articles in the voice and tone of the CEO
 *   Hosted writing and storytelling workshops for marketing colleagues
-*   Starting title: Content Marketing Manager
+*   Previous role: Content Marketing Manager

 ### Copy Architect
 Square 2 Marketing, _Philadelphia, Pennsylvania_, **2013 - 2015**